 Among acquaintances and in business settings, conversation tends to be quite formal and focused on basic information such as occupation, family, interests, and hobbies.
 In less formal situations, Croatians tend to speak more freely, making jokes and discussing current events.
-While some Croatians are comfortable discussing politics, religion, and the economy, foreign nationals should avoid these and other potentially sensitive topics, such as Croatia's history, the Homeland War (see p.
-13 of History and Myth), and comparisons between the former Yugoslav republics (see p.
-11 of History and Myth).
+While some Croatians are comfortable discussing politics, religion, and the economy, foreign nationals should avoid these and other potentially sensitive topics, such as Croatia's history, the Homeland War (see History and Myth), and comparisons between the former

+Yugoslav republics (see History and Mvth).